Mercedes C350e used • 46 cars price-checked by AutoUncle

 Used Mercedes C350e

-Factors that affect the depreciation of a Mercedes C350e:
+Factors that affect the appreciation of a Mercedes C350e:

-Depreciation is an important part of calculating the total cost of owning a Mercedes C350e.
-In addition to the monthly depreciation of £5, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly cost.
+Appreciation is an important part of calculating the total value of owning a Mercedes C350e.
+In addition to the monthly appreciation of £47, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly value.

 How much does a used Mercedes C350e cost?
 Prices, ratings and depreciation by model year